 While these models do not fully define the equipment interface, they do provide a more limited framework for defining the equipment interface of the corresponding families (Stocker, Prober, etc.)

 In addition, complementary standards are used to manage the robotic loading of the machines.
 These standards were developed at the same time as the 300mm diameter wafers were used and are therefore called GEM300, but it would be more correct to call them automation standards.
 For more details, see our introduction to GEM300 SEMI automation standards.
+You may also be interested in ou Agil’GEM300 library, based on Agil’GEM which implement all the required SEMI standards for advanced automation.

 Need support getting started?

-Agileo Automation has a team of experts with an average of 15 years of experience in SECS/GEM connectivity and having set up machines in the world’s largest fabs.
+Agileo Automation has a team of SECS/GEM experts with an average of 15 years of experience in SECS/GEM connectivity and having set up machines in the world’s largest fabs.

 Do not hesitate to contact us to support you to: